Exponential Resolution Lower Bounds for Weak Pigeonhole Principle and Perfect Matching Formulas over Sparse Graphs: Two Key Technical Tools

-The following lemma is a generalization of \cite[Lemma~6]{Razborov03ResolutionLowerBoundsWFPHP}.
-The difference is that we have an additional parameter~$\alpha$ (which is implicitly fixed to $\alpha = 2$ in \cite{Razborov03ResolutionLowerBoundsWFPHP}) that allows us to get a better upper bound on the numbers~$\ri{i}$.
-This turns out to be crucial for us---we discuss this in more detail in \refsec{sec:GFPHP}.
+The proof follows by sampling each coordinate of~$\vecr$ independently from a geometric probability distribution and applying a union bound over the vectors $\vecr(1), \ldots, \vecr(\nvecs)$.
+The difference to~\cite{Razborov03ResolutionLowerBoundsWFPHP} is that our geometric distribution depends on an additional parameter~$\alpha$ (which is implicitly fixed to $\alpha = 2$ in \cite{Razborov03ResolutionLowerBoundsWFPHP}) that allows us to get a better upper bound on the numbers~$\ri{i}$.
+This turns out to be crucial for us---we discuss this in more detail in \refsec{sec:GFPHP} where we explain how the lemma relates to the weak pigeonhole principle.